lapicidae/tvs-scraper/README.md

 * **`generate_xmltv` Function:** Creates the XMLTV output file.

 Should changes occur on the TVSpielfilm.de website, the CSS selectors in the `TvsHtmlParser` class may need to be updated to find the correct elements.

+### Dependencies
+Ensure all dependencies listed in the [Dependencies](#dependencies) section are installed.

+### Logging
+The script uses Python's standard `logging` module.
+You can adjust log verbosity using command-line options (`--log-level` or `--verbose`).

+### Contribution
+Contributions are welcome!
+Please feel free to open issues for bug reports or feature requests, or submit pull requests with improvements.